MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. Click **Review + create** and then click **Create**.

-1. Display the blade of the newly created Azure AD tenant by using the **Click here to navigate to your new directory: Contoso Lab** link or the **Directory + Subscription** button (directly to the right of the Cloud Shell button) in the Azure portal toolbar.
+1. Display the blade of the newly created Azure AD tenant by using the **Click here to navigate to your new tenant: Contoso Lab** link or the **Directory + Subscription** button (directly to the right of the Cloud Shell button) in the Azure portal toolbar.

 #### Task 4: Manage Azure AD guest users.